yowmamasita/auction/README.md

 ## How it works

 Create a `Product` and specify its `name` and `cost`.
 And then from it, create an `Auction`.
-The `Auction` also has a `name`, `targetReturn` and the `scaleLimit`.
+The `Auction` also has a `name`, `targetReturn` and `scaleLimit`.
 The product you associate with an auction will be the auction's prize.
 The `scaleLimit` is the max amount of digits on the right of a decimal point.
 The product's `cost` and the auction's `targetReturn` both denotes monetary figures for the auction business - expense and revenue.
 It will allow the auction business to become *deterministic* in nature.

 ### Product's `cost` vs. Auction's `targetReturn`